UAE: Security guard in Abu Dhabi wins Dh1 million on her first Big Ticket try

 'It proves that luck can find you when you least expect it', said the 36-year-old with excitement

-When Filippino security guard Christine Requerque Pedido came across Big Ticket’s promotions on Facebook earlier this year, she decided it was finally time to give it a try.
+When Filipino security guard Christine Requerque Pedido came across Big Ticket’s promotions on Facebook earlier this year, she decided it was finally time to give it a try.

 The 36-year-old's connection with the luck contest began in 2018 during her first job in the UAE.
 Back then, she was drawn to the idea of trying her luck but couldn’t afford a ticket.